What is Chinoiserie and why the fascination?

 (image: Realhomes.com)

-what-is-chinoiserieThis new aesthetic was a breath of fresh air at a time when Europe was still following the rules of classicism and baroque design, inspiring artists and tastemakers alike.
-But it was Louis XVI who built the Trianon de Porcelaine, a short-lived structure constructed near Versailles, and is considered to be the first Chinoiserie building in Europe.
-After its construction, chinoiserie swept through Europe in the 17th and 18th century, and peaked in popularity from 1750 – 1765.
+Chinoiserie design, the new aesthetic was a breath of fresh air at a time when European art and design was experiencing a rebirth.
+It was Louis XVI who built the Trianon de Porcelaine near Versailles, and is considered to be the first Chinoiserie building in Europe.
+After its construction, chinoiserie design swept through Europe in the 17th and 18th century, and peaked in popularity from 1750 – 1765.
 It was seen across furniture, fabric and pottery, porcelain and interior design…appearing as subject matter in fine art.
-While motifs were based on reality, much of it is an unwitting fantastical blend of 16th century Indian, Japanese and Chinese life – in other words, chinoiserie is an interpretation of the “exotic orient” through a 17th century European lens.
+While chinoiserie motifs were based on reality, much of it is an unwitting fantastical blend of 16th century Indian, Japanese and Chinese life – in other words, chinoiserie is an interpretation of the “exotic orient” through a 17th century European lens.
 Artist Francois Boucher produced one of the most famous examples of chinoiserie in his 1741 masterpiece, Le Jardin Chinois pictured below.

 (image: artvee.com)